FlorianWilhelm/the-hatchlor/README.md

 With hatch, you no longer need to deal with files like `requirements.txt`, `Pipfile` or `environment.yml`, just configure everything in `pyproject.toml`.
 Thus, hatch is a sophisticated alternative to [pipenv], [poetry], [conda], or direct [virtualenv] usage.
-Just think of hatch as a tool that allows you to easily define many isolated development environmnets, e.g. virtual but also docker environments, and helps you to manage them.
+Just think of hatch as a tool that allows you to easily define many isolated development environments, e.g. virtual but also docker environments, and helps you to manage them.
 A bit like what [tox] does for testing environments but for all kinds of environments, e.g. testing, linting your code, buildings your docs, and whatever you want.